PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reconciliation and retains that complete result before the unchanged terminal sort and layout validation.

-The primary path currently validates layout annotations before indexed binary convergence, high-rank binary coalescing, dynamic-boundary signature realignment, and its final sort.
-Because the validator is pure, characterization fixes the intended boundary after these terminal mutations and requires an empty result to remove a stale validation-error key.
+The primary path validates layout annotations after indexed binary convergence, high-rank binary coalescing, dynamic-boundary signature realignment, and its final sort.
+The pure validator preserves the established error-list schema and removes a stale validation-error key when the terminal graph is valid.
 Progress reporting and all mutation owners remain outside this diagnostic-only change.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to